John Barrasso: 1996 U.S. Senate election

 Barrasso ran for the Republican nomination for the U.S. Senate in 1996 for the seat being vacated by Republican Alan K. Simpson, losing narrowly to State Senator Mike Enzi, 32% to 30%, in a nine-candidate election.
+Enzi garnered support due to his pro-life stance, while Barrasso—who had been expected to win the primary—identified as pro-choice at the time.

-Wyoming Senate
+Wyoming Senate (2003-2007)

 Barrasso was elected to the Wyoming Senate unopposed in 2002 and reelected unopposed in 2006.
-During his time in the State Senate he chaired the Transportation and Highways Committee.
+He represented Wyoming's 27th Senate District, including part of Casper.
+During his State Senate tenure, he chaired the Transportation and Highways Committee.

-U.S. Senate
+U.S. Senate (2007–present)

 Appointment

-On June 22, 2007, Governor Dave Freudenthal appointed Barrasso to replace Senator Craig L. Thomas, who died earlier that month.
+On June 22, 2007, Governor Dave Freudenthal appointed Barrasso to replace Senator Craig L. Thomas, who had died in office earlier that month.
 Under state law, Freudenthal was able to consider only three individuals chosen by the Republican State Central Committee because the seat was vacated by a Republican.
-The others were former State Treasurer Cynthia Lummis of Cheyenne, later Wyoming's member of the United States House of Representatives and its junior U.S. senator, and former Republican State Chairman and lobbyist Tom Sansonetti, a former aide to Thomas.
-Matt Mead, grandson of former Senator Clifford P. Hansen, also sought the nomination, as did the 2006 gubernatorial nominee Ray Hunkins, a Wheatland rancher and lawyer.
-Mead was elected governor of Wyoming in 2010, and Lummis was elected to Congress in 2008, and to the Senate in 2020, where she now serves alongside Barrasso.
-When he was appointed, Barrasso said he would also run in the November 2008 special election to fill the remainder of Thomas's term.
+The others were former State Treasurer Cynthia Lummis of Cheyenne, and former Republican state chairman and Justice Department attorney Tom Sansonetti.

 Elections

 2008

-Barrasso announced on May 19, 2008, that he would run in the general election in 2008 to serve the remainder of Thomas's term, though he had already stated that intention before his appointment.
-Tom Sansonetti, one of the three Republican candidates selected for consideration by Freudenthal, said he would not challenge Barrasso in the primary.
-The other candidate for selection, Cynthia Lummis, was a candidate for the Republican nomination to replace retiring U.S. Representative Barbara Cubin for the state's at-large seat in the U.S. House of Representatives.
-Barrasso did not face a primary opponent.
-The Democratic nominee was Nick Carter, a lawyer from Gillette.
-Pundits unanimously rated the race "Safe Republican."
-As expected, Barrasso won the general election in a landslide, garnering 73% of the vote.
+Barrasso won the Republican nomination for the balance of Thomas's third term.
+He then won the special election in a landslide, defeating Democratic nominee Nick Carter with 73% of the vote.

 2012

 Barrasso ran for reelection to a first full term in 2012.
-He faced three opponents for the Republican nomination, which he won with 90% of the vote.
-In the general election, he faced Democratic nominee Tim Chestnut, a member of the Albany County Board of Commissioners.
-Barrasso won the election with 76% of the vote.
+He faced two opponents for the Republican nomination, which he won with 90% of the vote.
+In the general election, he defeated Democratic nominee Tim Chestnut with 76% of the vote.

 2018

-Barrasso was reelected with 67% of the vote over Teton County School Board Trustee Gary Trauner, the lowest percentage of his three U.S. Senate campaigns and the closest a Democrat came to winning the seat since the 1996 election.
+Barrasso faced Dave Dodson and four other challengers in the 2018 Republican primary; he won the primary with 65% of the vote.
+Barrasso defeated Democrat Gary Trauner and Libertarian Joseph Porambo in the general election, receiving 67% of the vote.

+2024

+In the primary, Barrasso faced Casper Executive Reid Rasner, who attacked Barrasso for his support of the Foreign Intelligence Surveillance Act, among other issues.
+Barrasso defeated Rasner, 67.9% to 24.5%.
+He won the general election against Democratic nominee Scott Morrow with 75.1% of the vote.